-Aaron Smith enters his 10th season at Belmont and his first as associate head coach.
+Aaron Smith enters his 11th season at Belmont and his second as associate head coach.
 Smith's main duties entail working with the infielders, hitters, coaching third base and heading up the recruitment of student-athletes.
 In addition, Smith assists with the camp instruction and the administration of the Belmont Fall Instructional League.

-In his nine years at Belmont, Smith has coached 22 First and Second Team All-Conference position players, ten players that were elected to the All-Freshman team, and two Atlantic Sun Conference Tournament MVPs.
-In all, 21 former Belmont players have gone on to play professional baseball since the 2010 season.
+In his first 10 years at Belmont, Smith has coached 29 First and Second Team All-Conference players, including two Atlantic Sun Conference Tournament MVPs.
+In all, 21 former Belmont players have gone on to play professional baseball since Smith arrived in Nashville.

 In 2014, the Bruins saw catcher Jamie Ritchie advanced to the next level as he was selected in the 13th round by the Houston Astros.
 Also, Drew Ferguson was selected to the ABCA All-South team.
 Ferguson was just the second Bruin ever to collect this honor along with Nate Woods in 2010.